 Praying To Receive Salvation Is Not Scriptural

 There are some things that just really annoy me.
 One of them is false teachings about how to get to heaven.
-Now, I don’t profess to be the smartest person.
-I haven’t gone to Bible college, theological seminaries, or anything like that.
-There are a lot of things that I just don’t know.
+Now, I haven’t gone to Bible college, theological seminaries, or anything like that.
+And there are some things that I don’t know.
 But, what I do know, without a doubt, is what the Bible teaches about salvation and what God expects us to do in order to be saved.

 If someone teaches anything about the soul’s salvation, they need to be able to point whomever they are teaching to Scripture for what they are teaching.
 The Bible is very clear about God’s plan for man to be saved.
 I have detailed that plan in the previous posts: You Can Be Saved and Know It, You Can Believe In Jesus As Christ, You Can Confess That Jesus Is Lord, You Can Repent of Your Sins, You Can Be Baptized for The Forgiveness of Your Sins, and You Cannot Be Saved By Faith Alone.

 The other day, I went to the website of Dr. Tony Evans, who’s a preacher in a denomination that is Baptist or closely related to it.
 I heard him on the radio speaking once, and then sometime after that my brother-in-law sent me a link to one of his messages to encourage me.
 Well, Dr. Evans and I don’t share the same beliefs about doctrinal issues, but I’ve been encouraged by many of his messages since they are Bible-based.
 So I already knew that we disagreed on some major teachings of the Bible.